Businesses reopening amid coronavirus must understand, mitigate risks: Johns Hopkins doctor

 AS COLORADO REOPENS FROM CORONAVIRUS SHUTDOWN, DEBATE RAGES ABOUT RISK

-Though Inglesby said that businesses with a smaller number of people have less risk than those with larger numbers, he would still be cautious in places even where the likelihood of community transmission is extremely low and recommends that businesses where people are interacting closely should be using personal protective equipment.
+Though Inglesby said that businesses with a smaller number of people have less risk than those with larger numbers, he would still be cautious in places even where the likelihood of community transmission is extremely low.
+He recommends that businesses who depend on close interaction use personal protective equipment.
 He also said states' individual coronavirus testing situations are an important factor for businesses to consider.

 "Many businesses are now really beginning to think about how diagnostics might factor into their reopening plans and we just don't have diagnostic testing available in large scale for businesses," Inglesby said.
 "We're still focused on diagnosing the sickest people, those in nursing homes, health care workers, which is completely appropriate, but they are a small fraction of the number of people that we're going to need to test to really find all the illness and get the economy moving in the right direction again."